-Varo Bank is one of the most recent neobanks to secure an official bank charter, so it no longer has the need to partner with an external shop for FDIC protection.
+Varo Bank is one of the most recent neobanks to secure an official bank charter, so it no longer needs to partner with an external shop for FDIC protection.

-Varo offers high-yield, low-fee accounts, plus up to 15% cash back through Varo Perks.
-Varo is part of the Allpoint ATM network, and users can also enjoy early direct deposit and a Zero Liability Visa debit card.
+Varo offers high-yield, low-fee accounts, plus up to 6% cash back through Varo Perks.
+Varo is part of the Allpoint® ATM network, and users can also enjoy early direct deposit and a Zero Liability Visa debit card.

-CIT Bank is another big name in online banking and offers a wide range of accounts.
-CIT has three different savings accounts, an eChecking account, and four different options for CDs.
+CIT Bank is another big name in online banking and offers many accounts.
+CIT has three savings accounts, an eChecking account, and four CD options.

 CIT also stays at par for the course with few fees and high savings rates.
-Its website is full of useful financial education resources, and the bank also offers home loans.
+Its website contains useful financial education resources, and the bank also offers home loans.